NOAA-Big-Data-Program/bdp-data-docs/nwm/README.md

 `https://nwm-archive.s3.amazonaws.com/2003/200305011200.CHRTOUT_DOMAIN1.com`

-## Configuration of the Data
+## File Contents for the NWM Retrospective Output Data Fields:

 The dataset contains four products for each day.
 The four products are listed below along with some of the parameters and properties of the respective files.
 More details are available in the metadata contained within each file:

-## File Contents for the NWM Retrospective Output Data Fields:

 **Channel Output in the CHRTOUT files**
 | Variable Name | Description | Version |